MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 >*Applies to: Azure Information Protection*

-You can protect your most sensitive documents and emails by using a Rights Management service, which uses encryption, identity, and authorization policies to help prevent data loss.
-This protection is applied when you configure a label to use a Rights Management template for documents and emails, or the **Do not forward** option for Outlook email messages.
+You can protect your most sensitive documents and emails by using a Rights Management service.
+This service uses encryption, identity, and authorization policies to help prevent data loss.
+The protection is applied when you configure a label to use Rights Management protection for documents and emails, or the **Do not forward** option for Outlook email messages.

-The template can be one of the default templates that are automatically created when you activate Azure Rights Management, or a custom template.
-Azure Rights Management departmental templates are supported but apply the protection only when the document or email author is within the configured scope of the template.
-If the user is not within the scope, they see a message that Azure Information Protection cannot apply the label.

 ## How the protection works